julianscodeword/julianscodeword.github.io/about.md

 title: About
 ---

 <p>I've been writing, editing and reviewing technical documents in a professional environment for over ten years.
-I'm also a freelance web developer, part-time novelist, self-employed cook, most-of-the-time dreamer and full-time dad.</p>
+I'm also a freelance web developer, part-time novelist, self-employed cook, some-of-the-time sleeper and full-time dreamer.</p>

 Most recently, I've worn the hat of Data Engineer for one of Australia's leading online businesses, and before that I engineered software solutions for companies in industries as diverse as finance, telecommunications, and smart lighting.